-Free Lightroom 3 & 4 “Technicolor” Motion Picture Presets
+Free “Technicolor” Motion Picture Presets for All Versions of Lightroom

-Note: Be sure to check out our other free Lightroom presets.
+Note: These presets have been designed to work beautifully in Lightroom 3, 4 and 5!
+Be sure to check out our other free Lightroom presets.

 I bet you’re asking yourself, “What the heck is Technicolor?”
 Great question!
 It’s a motion picture coloring process invented in 1916 to add dazzling color to films.
 Technicolor is best known for producing over-saturated colors giving old Hollywood movies a magical look and feel.